top of page

 What is nociplastic pain — and is it the same as pain that's 'all in your head'?

-No — nociplastic pain is a clinical term for pain that arises from changes in how the nervous system processes signals, rather than from direct tissue damage or nerve injury.
+No — nociplastic pain is a clinical term for pain arising from changes in how the nervous system processes signals, rather than from direct tissue damage or nerve injury.
 It is a real, measurable neurological state.
-The term was formally introduced by the International Association for the Study of Pain to give clinicians a more accurate way of describing a type of pain that was previously under-recognised and poorly explained to patients.
+The term was formally introduced by the International Association for the Study of Pain to provide clinicians with a more accurate way of describing a type of pain that was previously under-recognised and poorly explained to patients.

 Can hands-on treatment help if my pain isn't coming from a structural problem?

-Yes, though the mechanism differs from what was traditionally assumed.
+Yes, though the mechanism differs from traditional assumptions.
 Current evidence suggests that well-directed manual treatment — spinal manipulation, mobilisation — works in part by influencing how the nervous system processes pain signals, rather than correcting a structural problem.
 It is most effective when used alongside movement, education, and self-management strategies rather than as a standalone treatment.

 Do I need a scan?